 Patients of GBMC primary care are able to meet with a Certified Diabetes Educator in any of the participating primary care locations.

 To us, advanced primary care is about much more than your physical health.
 That's why we've teamed up with leaders in the industry to start the Collaborative Care Program.
 Mental health professionals, including psychiatrists, licensed social workers, and behavioral health and substance use experts, are all part of the care team at GBMC, when needed.
-These experts work together to proactively address a wide range of conditions including anxiety, depression, addiction, autism, schizophrenia, and more.
+These experts work together to proactively address a wide range of conditions including anxiety, depression, substance use issues, ADHD, and more.
 Our Behavioral Health Care Managers (BHCMs) provide custom recommendations to best fit the needs of each patient and work with their primary care providers to create individual care plans.
 Support from the BHCM is provided in the method that works best for patients – phone, MyChart message, video chat, or in-person visit – and is offered at a time that fits your needs.

 At GBMC HealthCare, we're working to deliver well-coordinated care for you and your family.
 With MyChart at GBMC, it doesn't matter if you're at work, on the road, or at home, you will have secure, 24-hour access to your health information.